-This article will help you to differentiate between Commercial Banks and Merchant Banks.
+This article will help you to learn about the difference between commercial banks and merchant banks.

 Merchant banks offer a number of services incidental to the promotion and development of the industrial projects which include: